Inventory: Back in Stock! Our customers LOVE their Ultraskiffs!

 How is it so stable?

-2. Deck Size.
+1. Deck Size and Height.
 This Hull has something I call gradient buoyancy.
 Meaning the amount of flotation above you increases gradually the closer it gets to the gunwales.
 So the further your COG (center of gravity) drifts away from the center of the boat the gradient buoyancy matches it with resistance.
-This is what makes you feel safe and stable when standing up and it relieves the pressure on your knees you would normally feel with a larger deck.
+This is what makes you feel safe and stable when standing up and it relieves the pressure on your knees you would normally feel with a larger or higher deck.

-3. Foot positioning.
-The one and a half foot area around the outer perimeter of the deck is the area you wouldn't want to step on if it was flat or the boat would tip forward and put you in a balancing act with your knees doing the heavy lifting and forcing you to put your weight on whichever leg was closest to the center.
-But with the gradient angled surface if you do step in this outer perimeter it lifts the front of your foot upwards, shifting pressure to your heel and moving your COG from the front of your navel to your lower back, bringing it closer to the center of the watercraft.
-The same thing applies if you were stepping into the boat.
-Your feet are pointing down, pulling your COG to the center.
-The same thing applies if you were stepping out of the boat on this surface, the weight moves to your heel, keeping the boat stable.
+2. Foot positioning.
+The one and a half foot area around the outer perimeter of the deck is the area you wouldn't want to step on if it was flat because your weight would transfer from your toes and the boat would tip forward putting you in a balancing act with your knees doing the heavy lifting while forcing you to put your weight on whichever leg was closest to the center.
+Rather then a flat surface that pushes you forward, this boat has a gradient surface around the deck that pushes you back back towards your chair.
+With the gradient angled surface if you do step in this outer perimeter it lifts the front of your foot upwards, shifting pressure to your heel and moving your COG from the front of your navel to your lower back, bringing it closer to the center of the watercraft and stabilizing the free board.
+The same thing applies if you were stepping into the boat: Your feet are pointing down, pulling your COG to the center.
+It also applies if you were stepping out of the boat on this surface, the weight moves to your heel, keeping the boat stable.